Terry Mills (Australian politician): Political career

 Mills served as deputy opposition leader to Jodeen Carney for three years.
-On 29 January 2008, however, Mills asked Carney if she was willing to swap posts with him, with Mills taking over as leader and Carney electing to become a back bencher.
+On 29 January 2008, however, Mills asked Carney if she was willing to swap posts with him, with Mills taking over as leader and Carney becoming his deputy.
 Carney turned the proposal down and instead called for a leadership spill.
 The vote was tied at two votes for Carney and two votes for Mills.
 Carney, taking a cue from the action of former Australian prime minister John Gorton in 1971, announced that a tie vote was not a vote of confidence and resigned.
 Mills then took the leadership unopposed on a second vote.

 At the August 2008 election, the CLP increased its representation to 11 seats (from four in the old parliament), regaining much of what it had lost in its severe beating of three years earlier.
 This rose further in 2012 when Labor-turned-independent MP Alison Anderson, with Mills' encouragement, joined the CLP.